d2038-dev/odin-recipes/README.md

 ## Project Overview

-This project is a basic recipe website created as a learning exercise to solidify foundational HTML skills.
-The goal was to demonstrate the ability to structure a simple website using HTML, incorporating elements like headings, paragraphs, lists, links, and images.
+This project is a basic recipe website created as a learning exercise to solidify foundational HTML and CSS skills.
+The goal was to demonstrate the ability to structure and style a simple website using HTML and CSS, incorporating elements like headings, paragraphs, lists, links, and images.

 **Key Features:**